 1/2 cup finely diced fresh mango

 1 teaspoon kosher salt

-In a large, heavy skillet, heat the 2 teaspoons of the oil over medium heat until shimmering.
+Heat 2 teaspoons of the oil over medium heat in a large, heavy skillet until shimmering.
 Add the onion and sauté until soft and tender, about 5 minutes.

 Scrape the onion into a medium bowl.
 Add the chicken, mango, chile, chives, potato flakes, and salt.
 Using clean hands, mix everything together really well.
 Form the mixture into 6 to 8 equal-sized patties or logs.
 Set them on a plate or a sheet of wax paper.